magento/merchdocs/src/stores/security-two-factor-authentication-use.md

 1. To configure your settings for the device, choose the action that you want to take place when you sign in.

-   - `Ask me to choose an authenticator method` — Allows the user to select when logging in and authenticating in the Magento Admin.
+   - `Ask me to choose an authenticator method` — Allows the user to select when logging in and authenticating in the Magento _Admin_.
    - `Automatically send this device a Duo Push` — Sends a message to your device to accept or deny for access.
    - `Automatically call this device` — Calls and provides a passcode for entering

     ![Duo verification actions]({% link images/images/storefront-2fa-duo-user7.png %}){: .zoom}
     _Duo verification code_

-### Step 2: Sign In with Duo
+### Step 2: Sign in with Duo Security

 The following example displays the options when selecting Ask me to choose an authenticator method:

-1. When prompted, enter Enter Magento Admin credentials to log in.
+1. When prompted, enter Enter Magento _Admin_ credentials to log in.

     ![Duo - signin]({% link images/images/storefront-2fa-duo-auth.png %}){: .zoom}
     _Duo access_